krabberod/BIO9905MERG1_V21/README.md

 |              | 12:45        | Flexible time                                           |                                      |
 |              | 14:00        | Discussion groups                                       | Håvard Kauserud                      |
 |              | 15:00        | DNA-metabarcoding - where are we going?                 | Pierre Taberlet                      |

 ---
+# Software
+We will use R and Rstduio in this course.

+**Everybody should download and install R (https://www.r-project.org/), Rstudio (https://www.rstudio.com/) and the required packages before the course starts**.

+For more information about reuqired packages [Click here](Setup/).

+---